neoforged/.github/primers/1.21.6/index.md

     - `$OverrideText` - Overrides the attribute text with the component provided.
 - `net.minecraft.world.item.equipment.Equippable#harness` - Represents a harness to equip.
 - `net.minecraft.world.level.Level#precipitationAt` - Returns the precipitation at a given position.
+- `net.minecraft.world.level.block`
+    - `BaseRailBlock#rotate` - Rotates the current rail shape in the associated direction.
-- `net.minecraft.world.level.block.DriedGhastBlock` - A block that represents a dried ghast.
+    - `DriedGhastBlock` - A block that represents a dried ghast.
 - `net.minecraft.world.level.dimension.DimensionDefaults`
     - `CLOUD_THICKNESS` - The block thickness of the clouds.
     - `OVERWORLD_CLOUD_HEIGHT` - The cloud height level in the overworld.